Last Updated: December 13, 2024

 Once a template or blank project is selected, it is a good time to make some basic choices in Project Options.

 What version are you using?
 What is your build?
-What are the global selections in Options, and what are those local selections in Options for your master project?
+What are the global selections in Options, and what are those local selections in Options for your Master Project?
 These are all questions you should be able to answer.

 Review the Master Class Online page titled Setting Up Microsoft Project by clicking on the button below.
 Consider making the same selections in Project Options for your Master Project (your name).mpp.
+This page will make suggestions in Project Options and explain why the results you might experience when doing the exercises in this Master Class might differ slightly from what you see on the page.

 When Finished with this Exercise